1010nishant/TODO-Using-ReduxToolkit/README.md

-# Todo Using CONTEXT-API
+# Todo Using Redux-Toolkit

 A simple todo app designed for beginners, created using React and powered by the Redux-Toolkit.
 This project provides a hands-on introduction to React development, allowing users to manage their daily tasks effortlessly.

 ## Features

-- **Context API:** Utilizes the Redux Toolkit for state management, offering a straightforward way to handle global application state.
+- **Redux Toolkit:** Utilizes the Redux Toolkit for state management, offering a straightforward way to handle global application state.
 - **Local Storage:** All todo items are stored in the browser's local storage, ensuring persistence even after page reloads.

 ## How to Use